SforAiDl/genrl/docs/source/usage/tutorials/Using_Gradient_Methods.md

 For a more detailed mathematical analysis and derivation of the update rule, refer to chapter 2 of Sutton & Barto.

-Code to use the Gradient method on a Bernoulli Bandit Multi-Armed Bandit:
+Code to use the Gradient method on a Bernoulli Multi-Armed Bandit:

 ```python
 import gym